rwarbelow/kwk-level-1-week-1-lectures/008_arrays.md

 ## Arrays

 If we want to hold an **arbitrary amount of something** arrays are just what we want to use.
 Put simply, an array is a **collection of data** stored all in one place.
 Arrays are perhaps the most used data structure (which is a fancy term for a 'specific way of storing and accessing data') by programmers.
+Arrays can be used to hold groups of similar data, such as a record of payments, city names, or items in the 'cart' of a website.

 Let's look at how an array trivializes our initial problem of having too many free floating variables assigned to student names.